Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Old Bar has 120 active public transport stops, all of which are bus stops.
-These are served by 10 different routes that together offer 140 weekly passenger trips.
-The accessibility of these stops is rated as excellent, with residents typically living just 119 meters from the nearest stop.
-Most residents commute outwards from Old Bar, and cars remain the most popular mode of transport at 95%.
-On average, there are 1.3 vehicles per dwelling in the area, which is below the regional average.
-According to the 2021 Census, only 11.2% of residents work from home, possibly due to COVID-19 conditions.
+These stops are served by 10 different routes that collectively facilitate 140 weekly passenger trips.
+The accessibility of public transport in Old Bar is rated as excellent, with residents typically living just 119 meters from the nearest stop.
+Most residents commute outwards from this primarily residential area.
+Cars remain the dominant mode of transport, used by 95% of residents.
+On average, there are 1.3 vehicles per dwelling, which is below the regional average.

+According to the 2021 Census, only 11.2% of residents work from home, a figure that might reflect COVID-19 conditions.
 The service frequency averages 20 trips per day across all routes, equating to approximately one weekly trip per individual stop.
-The accompanying map displays the 100 nearest stops to the location's centrepoint.
+A map accompanies this analysis, showing the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport